The city is an exciting, vibrant and ever changing metropolis. The city's mood is always up no matter what time of the year it is or time of day.

 Check out the brick pavers when you are there, the main square is paved in 470,000 ochre-coloured sandstone blocks from Western Australia.

-I love the little bars that line the riverside just under the square, these vaults, adjacent to the Princes Bridge, have been converted into Federation Wharf, a series of cafes and boat berths.
-My favourite is the Riverland Bar, a great place to pick up a light meal and watch the Yarra River water traffic float on by.
+You will love the little bars that line the riverside just under the square, these vaults, adjacent to the Princes Bridge, have been converted into Federation Wharf, a series of cafes and boat berths.
+A Melburnian favorite is the Riverland Bar, a great place to pick up a light meal and watch the Yarra River water traffic float on by.

 Sections and Buildings in Federation Square are ...